Vietnam's restrictive internet law comes into force – DW – 12/25/2024

 Decree 147 expands government control over access to information on the internet for reasons of "national security" and "social order."

-The decree requires social media platforms providing services to users in Vietnam to store user data and provide it to authorities on demand.
+The law requires social media platforms providing services to users in Vietnam to store user data and provide it to authorities on demand.

 The government issued the decree this November, and it requires organizations to take down anything the authorities consider "illegal content" within 24 hours.

-Decree 147 has sparked concerns, with researchers and experts tracking the country saying that the decree is part of a growing crackdown on civil society.
+Decree 147 has sparked concerns, with researchers and experts tracking the country saying that the law is part of a growing crackdown on civil society.

 "Because the Vietnamese police treat any criticism of the Communist Party of Vietnam as a national security matter, this decree will provide them with yet another tool to suppress dissent," said Patricia Gossman, associate Asia director at Human Rights Watch.